 - Only used after the referee has made a decision

-The MLS first introduced VAR into the game in the season of 2014/15.
-When the system was trialed in a number of games to test if there was time to stop the game to make the reviews.
+The MLS first introduced VAR into the game in the season of 2014/15 when the system was trialed in several games to test if there was time to stop the game to make the reviews.

 The NFL first tested instant replay videos in 1976 and it was another 10 years before it was officially voted in as a part of the game in 1986.

 The MLS’s drive to become one of the leading leagues in soccer in the world led them to introduce VAR before any other country.
-It was in 2017 when VAR was introduced, this was even before the first use in the World Cup of 2018.
+It was in 2017 when VAR was introduced, even before the first use in the World Cup of 2018.

 One of these competitions that have adopted VAR is the English Premier League.
-This is expected to improve the game, but VAR has caused a huge amount of controversy so far in the EPL.
+This is expected to improve the game, but VAR has caused much controversy in the EPL.

-Many debatable decisions have made by VAR (including offsides), leading to question marks around its introduction in the first place.
+Many debatable decisions have been made by VAR (including offsides), leading to question marks around its introduction in the first place.
 Is VAR being used wrong?
 Should certain rules be changed for the VAR era of soccer?

-A lot of rules in soccer have room for on-field interpretation to allow for a real-time referee to officiate as effectively as possible.
+A lot of rules in soccer have room for on-field interpretation to allow a real-time referee to officiate as effectively as possible.

 Number of VAR Errors Improved

 To get an idea of the rates that VAR can improve the game, we can take a look at the NFL.
 Since 1999 the number of overturned video replays has been 34%.

-The number of errors shown in the figures is relatively low, but the technology can also play a part in the discipline of the players and conduct.
-For a number of good examples of how VAR is effectively used, watch the videos over as MLS’ website.
+The number of errors shown in the figures is relatively low, but technology can also play a part in the discipline of the players and conduct.
+Watch the videos on MLS’ website for several good examples of how VAR is effectively used.

-There have been high profile offside decisions made in the Premier League in the 2019/20 season that appear to have millimeters between players.
+High-profile offside decisions made in the Premier League in the 2019/20 season appear to have millimeters between players.

 Sportbible points to a claim that VAR is only accurate to 20cm when detecting offsides due to the distance between video frames capturing a player running at high speed.